mkarneim/pojobuilder/README.md

 * use the javac ant task with a special configuration (see below)
 * or add the PojoBuilder annotation processor to your Eclipse project configuration (see below)

-In any case make sure that the pojobuilder-annotation-*.jar is included in your project's classpath during compile time.
+In any case make sure that the pojobuilder-annotation-*.jar and it's dependend libraries are included in your project's classpath during compile time.
 During runtime it is not required since the @GeneratePojoBuilder retention policy is SOURCE.

 ### Using Ant